cdaein/ssam/docs/mode-p5.md

 # `p5` mode

-> ☝️ Work-in-progress documentation.
-The library doesn't reflect the p5 mode update yet.

-Ssam can wrap your p5js sketch using the instance mode.
-Due to how p5js works, this mode works slightly different from other modes.
+> ⚠️ This is an old documentation and the library doesn't support the p5.js mode (yet).
+Below is just a work-in-progress.
+Please refer to the [Wiki](https://github.com/cdaein/ssam/wiki) for currently supported features.

 ```js
 import { ssame } from "ssam";